-The evening of Saturday, December 13, brings Holidazzle to Beloit.
-Dozens of on-site artists transform the shops of downtown into a winter wonderland of artisan boutiques, where you can finish your Christmas shopping in style.
+In early December at Holidazzle in Beloit, dozens of on-site artists transform the shops of downtown into a winter wonderland of artisan boutiques, where you can finish your Christmas shopping in style.
 Live music, holiday treats and children’s activities make this a fun night for the whole family.

-Hearthstone Historic House in Appleton invites you to celebrate their Hearthstone Musical Victorian Christmas celebrations, Thursday through Sunday, until January 12.
+Hearthstone Historic House in Appleton invites you to celebrate their Hearthstone Musical Victorian Christmas celebrations, Thursday through Sunday, from late November thru mid-January.
 Decorations will be themed around Victorian Christmas carols, and a special Thomas Edison exhibit will feature Edison Disc records and an original box of electric lights.
 Fun fact: Edison played a leading role in Hearthstone’s story: In 1882, Hearthstone became the world’s first home lit by hydroelectric power, courtesy of Appleton’s new power station built on the Edison system – the first in the nation.

-At the junction of Christmas and New Year’s fun, you’ll find the Boulder Junction Winter Celebration.
-This outdoor event on Saturday, December 28, 2013 embraces the wintry weather with ice skating, sledding, live music, fireworks, a chili feed and wagon rides.
+At the junction of Christmas and New Year’s fun, you’ll find the Boulder Junction Between the Holiday Celebration.
+This outdoor event in late December embraces the wintry weather with ice skating, sledding, live music, fireworks, a chili feed and wagon rides.
 When Jack Frost starts nipping at your nose, head straight to the warming hut for a hot cocoa beside the bonfire.

 If dropping carp sounds a little fishy to you, try the New Year’s Eve Party and Big Cheese Drop at the Plymouth Arts Center.
 The Plymouth Fire Department’s 100-foot ladder truck will lower an